somebloke1/chroma_mcp_server/docs/refactoring/local_rag_pipeline_plan_v2.md

 ---

 ## Phase 4: Feedback Loop & Reinforcement (via MCP)

+*This phase relies entirely on the interactive MCP server running via the IDE and requires MCP communication from Python clients.*

 - [ ] **4.1 Create Feedback Collection (via MCP):**
   - [ ] Use MCP client: